waikato-datamining/image-dataset-converter/plugins/send-email.md

   -s SUBJECT, --subject SUBJECT
-                        The SUBJECT for the email; placeholders get automatically expanded. (default: None) -b TEXT, --body TEXT  The email body to use; placeholders get automatically expanded. (default: None)
+                        The SUBJECT for the email; placeholders get automatically expanded. (default: None) -b TEXT, --body TEXT  The email body to use, splits on ' ' strings (not newlines!); placeholders get automatically expanded.
+                        (default: None)
+  -B FILE, --body_file FILE
+                        The file with the email body to use; placeholders get automatically expanded. (default: None)
 ```

 Available placeholders: